-Coronavirus is the perfect storm for our neighbors struggling to make ends meet
+Coronavirus is the perfect storm for our neighbors trying to make ends meet

-Children, families, and seniors need our help during the pandemic and our network isn't stopping anytime soon.
-The majority of network food banks report seeing a record increase in the number of people needing help, with an average increase of 60% across the country.
-Between March and June, roughly 4 in 10 people visiting food banks had not received food assistance before the pandemic.
+The majority of network food banks report seeing a record increase in the number of people needing help.
+Food banks see an average increase of over 55% more of our neighbors visiting food banks than before the pandemic.
+Roughly 4 in 10 people visiting food banks had not received food assistance before the pandemic.
 In fact, as we plan ahead, we expect there to be a supply gap of 8 billion meals needed to feed our neighbors.

 You are helping to keep food banks strong

-Thanks to your support, our network of 200 food bank members received more than $240 million in emergency funding through our COVID-19 Response Fund.
-The response fund helps food banks across the country provide equitable food access and reach communities, families and people disproportionately affected by the pandemic and its economic fallout.
+Thanks to your support, our network of 200 food bank members received more than $316 million in emergency funding and direct support through our COVID-19 Response Fund.
+The response fund helps food banks across the country provide equitable food access and reach communities, families, and people disproportionately affected by the pandemic and its economic fallout.
 These funds help food banks:

 In this time of uncertainty, Feeding America along with its network of local leaders works to ensure that this pandemic does not perpetuate inequity or deepen the burdens often borne disproportionately by communities of color and low-income people.
 We are agile and adaptive, supporting the growing needs of the communities we serve.